krr-up/flatland/encodings/v07/README.md

-# Version 07
+# Version 07: multiple agents and simplifying the environment
-> In this version, we introduce a new representation of the environment by eliminating groups of cells known as _straightaways_ which are long stretches of track, wherein no decision can be made by the agent because it is only permitted to move forward.
+> In this version, we include support for multiple agents.
+We also introduce a new representation of the environment by eliminating groups of cells known as _straightaways_ which are long stretches of track, wherein no decision can be made by the agent because it is only permitted to move forward.

 ## Track classes
 Tracks can belong to one of three classes: **junction**, **wait**, or **simple**.